Skip to content

 Tax year overviews

-These accompany your SA302s and confirm that the figures match what HMRC holds on record.
-Lenders use them to verify your SA302 hasn’t been amended.
+These sit alongside your SA302s and show that the figures match what HMRC holds on record.
+A lender checks them to confirm nobody has amended your SA302 after filing.

 3. 03